Economic Problems of Bangladesh and Solutions

 Developed infrastructure

 The infrastructure of our country is not good enough.
-We should build up new roads, buildings, airports, waterways and repair the existing ones.
+We should build up new roads, buildings, airports, and waterways and repair the existing ones.

 Anti-Corruption commission